Wcubed/asset_explorer/readme.md

 - [ ] Allow right-mouse-button -> Copy image / path / folder path, on assets in the grid and list.
 - [ ] Allow for copying the image itself.
 Instead of the path.
 - [ ] Show asset directories and their subdirectories in the tree view.
-    - [ ] Also show subdirectories that don't contain assets.

 - [x] Filter images by tag.
 - [x] Add asset packs via dialog, instead of the file explorer sidebar.